blueskythlikesclouds/TagTools/README.md

 This tool was originally made by NeKit, TwilightZoney and N69 for Sonic Lost World.
 Modified by me to work with Tag Tools.

-# File Format Documentation
-You can find the documentation of Havok 2016 1.0 binary tag format in the [wiki](https://github.com/blueskythlikesclouds/TagTools/wiki/Format-Documentation) page.

 # License
 Tag Tools uses the MIT License.
 For details, see [LICENSE](https://github.com/blueskythlikesclouds/TagTools/blob/master/LICENSE).